dockito/vault/README.md

 - an HTTP server running at http://172.17.42.1:14242 that serves the private keys;
 - a bash script `ONVAULT` that need to be installed in the image to allow accessing the private keys during the build process.

+### Custom configurations

+Some custom configurations are allowed through environment variables

-The `ONVAULT` script accepts a custom URI for the vault server through the environment variable `VAULT_URI`.
+- `VAULT_URI`: custom URI for the vault server
+- `VAULT_SSH_KEY`: custom ssh key name used during `ONVAULT` command

 ### The private keys server